fengtingzhang/blog/_posts/2018-11-13-rubyconf-2018-day-one.md

 * When people are excluded, so are their ideas.
 When ideas are excluded, innovation stalls.
 * Why are we still OK with leaving people behind?
 * Sitting with discomfort and overcoming fears are how we grow as humans.
+* Are our communities safe spaces?
+Many marginalized folks still find our communities to be unsafe.